ZeIron16/Prettier-Process/README.md

-# Prittier Process - PpsX
+# Prettier Process - PpsX

 **PpsX** is a Rust command-line tool to explore and monitor Linux processes in a clean and readable way.
 It supports both text and JSON output formats and includes a live monitoring mode.